vanriwerson/crypto-upvoting-api/README.md

 ~~~bash
 npm run db:up
 ~~~

 2. Run the script `database/sql/migrations.sql` in your DBMS (i've used MySQL Workbench) to generate database structure.

-3. Run the script `database/sql/migrations.sql` in your DBMS to populate the tables previously created.
+3. Run the script `database/sql/migrations.sql` in your DBMS to populate the previously created tables.

 4. Adjust the environment variables according the `database/docker-compose.yml` by creating a .env file (view `api/.env.example`).

 5. Run the API with:
 ~~~bash
 npm run api:up